zulip/zulip/docs/production/system-configuration.md

 if backups are purely for point-in-time historical analysis of recent application-level data changes.

+#### `backups_incremental`

+The number of delta (incremental) database backups to take between full backups.
+Defaults to 0 for S3 backups, and 6 for local-disk backups.

 #### `backups_storage_class`

 What [storage class](https://aws.amazon.com/s3/storage-classes/) to use when